 We finish the day with the Lego displays.
 This park really is for kids under 10.
 There are a lot of kids under 5.
 But the park has roller-coasters and some rides for bigger kids if you have them in your family.
 It also has a great restaurant that sells healthy snacks and lunches.
 This is rare in most theme parks.
 So you can get yoghurt or salad etc.

-The park shuts at 5pm.
-We have no-where to stay.
-We often find asking people at parks useless.
+The park shuts at 5 pm.
+We have nowhere to stay.
+We often find it quite awkward and useless asking people at parks.
 But after asking 5 people, we find a helpful assistant near the Lego cars.
 She googles a couple of addresses for me.
 We want to stay by the beach.
-We find a nice hotel in Carlsbad with a microwave and fridge and a pool at our door.
+We find a nice hotel in Carlsbad with a microwave and fridge and a pool at our doorstep.

 We take a quick walk to watch the sunset.
-Today has been a great day, as although the driving was horrible for me, I did it!
+Today has been a great day; although the driving was horrible for me, I did it!
 And we found a nice place to stay.

 Haggle on room prices.
 We checked out 3 hotels and came back to this one.
 He dropped the price by $20 a night as we stayed 2 nights.